jddixon/xlattice/ghpDoc/overlay.md

 ## Examples of Overlays

-* the global Internet, `0/0`, a set of 32-bit addresses administered by [IANA](http://iana.org),
+* the **global Internet**, `0/0`, a set of 32-bit addresses administered by [IANA](http://iana.org),
   the Internet Assigned Numbers Authority
-* private IP address space, small blocks of the global Internet reserved for private use; these are usually in `10/8` or `/16`s in  `192.168`
+* **private IP address** space, small blocks of the global Internet reserved for private use; these are usually in `10/8` or `/16`s in  `192.168`
 * **email-mediated**, where gateways convert messages into email and then use conventional email protocols (`SMTP`) to transport and store messages
 * **data-keyed**, where machines exchange traffic through a content-keyed storage system
 * **name-keyed**, where systems exchange traffic through a distributed system storing values by name (the key)

 ## Gateways

 A
 [Gateway](https://jddixon.github.io/xlatice/gateway.html)
 is an
 [XLattice Node](https://jddixon.github.io/xlattice/node.html)
 which can be used for routing traffic between Overlays.
 The Gateway can simply forward message with headers added or altered as necessary to route traffic, or the message content may be altered as necessitated for example by protocol switching or encryption.